Criminal Cases Review Commission: Background

-Criticism
+The first governing body was composed of a Board of 15 Commission Members.
+The first chairman was Sir Frederick Crawford.
+Contrary to common opinion, it is independent of the government and not a government organisation.
+It is independent of the police, the courts and governments and any political body.
+The commissioners are appointed by the Crown and also the CCRC's own independent board.
+As at February 2025, there were only nine commissioners, when there should be twelve.

+Impact of austerity

 In 2018, Jon Robins wrote in the New Law Journal that the commission had been underfunded by the government's austerity measures, noting that for every £10 that the commission could spend on cases in 2008, it now only has £4, and it referred only 12 cases to the Court of Appeal in 2017.
 The CCRC received £7 million from the MoJ in 2003/4 and £6.5 million in 2009/10.
 In 2017/18 its income dropped to £5.6 million.
 Applications to the commission have increased, from 885 in 2003/4 to 1,439 in 2017/18.
 It is feared that cuts to legal aid and failure to disclose evidence have increased the risk of miscarriages of justice so the commission is more needed than it was in the past.

+Despite this, as of 2023 the CCRC's target is to complete a minimum of 85% of cases within 12 months of receipt of the application.
+This target had previously been 36 weeks but was revised as this target had been successfully and consistently achieved in 2021/22.